Melvin-Tran-CS/Gamer-s-Mindset/README.md

 <br>
 <h3 style="color:green;">Additional options</h3>
-<p style='color:black;">Listening to music is probably the thing that calms me down the fastest.To me,theres nothing better than the feeling a beats going through my ears and sending sensations of calmness throughout my body.</p>
+<p style="color:black;">Listening to music is probably the thing that calms me down the fastest.To me,theres nothing better than the feeling a beats going through my ears and sending sensations of calmness throughout my body.</p>

 <!-- SCM Music Player http://scmplayer.net -->